deepesh259nitk/ProductList/readMe.md

-Product List : iOS Integration
+# Product List : iOS Integration

-This project contains simple iOS integration of Product List with swift 3.1 Getting Started
+This project contains simple iOS integration of Open Weather API with swift 3.1

+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+### Prerequisites

-OS : macOS Sierra : 10.12.4 Xcode : 8.3.1 Swift : 3.1
+OS : macOS Sierra : 10.12.4
+Xcode : 8.3.1
+Swfit : 3.1

-Installing
+### Installing

-Clone the repo and Double click on the ProductList.xcworkspace and open with Xcode 8.3.1 only using Swift 3.1 Running the tests
+Clone the repo and
+Double click on the ProductList.xcworkspace and open with Xcode 8.3.1 only using Swift 3.1

+## Running the tests

-Use standard Apple Xcode XC test framework to run the test Use Command + U to run the rest The unit test are writing inside WeatherForecastTests.swift
+Use standard Apple Xcode XC test framework to run the test Use Command + U to run the rest
+The unit test are writing inside WeatherForecastTests.swift

+### Libraries

+SDWebImage is used for caching product images

-Unit Test Details
+### Unit Test Details

-example
+testCurrencyFormatter :
+1. will test the currency format to string from NSNumber input.
+2. returns nil if unwanted data is the input.

 testProductListLoaded

-    Will test if the data loaded inside the ProductService.json is not nil.
+1. Will test if the data loaded inside the ProductService.json is not nil.

 testParseData

-    Will test all the parsing features of the code.
+1. Will test all the parsing features of the code.
-    Will test if the productCahce / Product Data model contains the expected data.
+2. Will test if the productCahce / weather Data model contains the expected data.

-And coding style tests
+### And coding style tests

-    use camel case for variable names
+1. use camel case for variable names
-    use swifty way of function declaration
+2. use swifty way of function declaration
-    all constants should be capitalised
+3. all constants should be capitalised
-    all optional should be safely unwrapped using if lets to avoid crashes.
+4. all optional should be safely unwrapped using if lets to avoid crashes.
-    3 Tier Architecture :
+5. 3 Tier Architecture :
-        API Services : responsible for API calls and parsing of json / raw data from open product API services.
+1. API Services : responsible for API calls and parsing of json / raw data from open weather API services.
-        Data Manager : responsible for data manuputaion methods and loading stubbed data if required.
+2. Data Manager : responsible for data manuputaion methods and loading stubbed data if required.
-        Data Model : responsible for storing weather data model. view :- responsbile for presentation of views view controller :- responsible for binding views and data models together.
+3. Data Model : responsible for storing weather data model.
+4. view :- responsbile for presentation of views
+5. view controller :- responsible for binding views and data models together.

 NSNotification is used for updated data models / views once API services returns back successful data.

 Singleton Objects for caching data

-Deployment
+## Deployment

 Simple Xcode Run using iOS simulators on iPhones only.

-Built With
+## Built With
 Xcode 8.3.1

-Versioning
+## Versioning
 1.0

-Authors
+## Authors

 djrecker